antonbobrov/vevet-front-end-starter/README.md

 ></div>
 ```
 where "PAGE_NAME" is the name of the page bound with JavaScript.
 If there's not any page instance with this very name, the Default page instance will be used.

-## HTML Classes

-### full-height
-Defines a full-height element.
-The height of the block is set with JavaScript.

-### v-view
-JavaScript observable elements.
-When they appear in the viewport, the class "v-viewed" is added.
-### v-view_b
-The element appears with a "fade-in-from-bottom" effect.
-### v-view_a
-The element appears with a "fade-in" effect.